 3 Ways to Become Your Own Health-Care Advocate

 Step 1: Do the research

 Finding health information on the internet can be overwhelming.
 Start your research by obtaining information on your diagnosis, treatment, or a procedure from credible, science based resources.
-A characteristic of credible information is the website has authority – meaning it ends in .org, .gov, .edu.
+People go to the internet as their first source for information.
+It is important to notice if the website is credible.
+Credibility websites end in .org, .gov, .edu.

-Another characteristic is that it’s current, meaning it’s less than 3-4 years old, and it’s written by someone who’s a healthcare professional with the credentials such as DO/MD, BSN, MSN, PhD, APN, Pharm D, etc.
+The publish date of the information on the website is either near the authors name or at the bottom of the page.
+The information needs to be less than 5 years old.
+It should also be written by someone who’s a healthcare professional with credentials such as DO/MD, BSN, MSN, PhD, APN, Pharm D, etc.

 Step 2: Reach out and get support!

 Coping with unexpected news can be emotionally draining, it can be taxing.
 I don’t recommend doing it alone.
 When you’re ready, reach out to loved ones like friends or family.
 Reaching out to people that you trust and feel close to can relieve some of the stress.
 If you have a treatment, therapy appointment or a doctor’s appointment, bring someone with you!
 Give them a job like writing down information or asking a questions.
 One person might pick up on something the other person didn’t.
 2 sets of ears are better than one.

 Research shows that people who have social support are more resilient, and resiliency helps with reducing feelings of loneliness and isolation, which often times leads to improved outcomes.
 Remember, you’re not alone.

 Listening is an important part of communication.
 Remember, communication is a 2 way street.
 You want a provider that hears you out and listens to your concerns, but you also want to listen to your provider or nurse.
 This may be difficult when they explain why a medication or treatment might not be a great option for you, but it is important.